Whispering Shadows

 Whispering Shadows is a 1921 American silent drama film directed by Emile Chautard and starring Lucy Cotton, Charles A. Stevenson and Philip Merivale.
-It is based on the 1917 play The Invisible Foe by Walter C. Hackett, the rights for which were acquired for six thousand dollars.
+It is based on the 1917 play The Invisible Foe by Walter Hackett, the rights for which were acquired for six thousand dollars.
 It was distributed independently on a states rights basis, partly by the former major studio World Film which released it in several markets.